Ahineya/jsrobot/README.md

 Requires Node.js

-Clone or download this repository to a directory a webserver can serve.
+Clone or download this repository.

 Quickly get started from scratch by navigating to the repository folder and running;

 ```
-npm install http-server
+npm install
-http-server -p 8090
+npm start
 ```

 Open a browser at [localhost:8090](http://localhost:8090/)